Consider this: Mental illness affects nearly 20 percent of Americans, including both adults and children.

 Your emotional reality isn't all in your head, but it is in your brain.
-More specifically, your genetic makeup (or genome) will affect how your brain functions and how your body metabolizes drugs.
+More specifically, your genetic makeup, or genome, will affect how your brain functions and how your body metabolizes drugs.
 In fact, genetic dosing information appears on the label of at least 260 medications.

-Behavioral traits might be hardwired into your DNA, your genetic building blocks.
+Behavioral traits might be hardwired into your DNA, or your genetic building blocks.
 Knowing how your genes affect your brain can shed light on the most common mental health disorders.

 This is where family history might influence risk.
-If your parent has heart disease for example, you're at an increased risk of heart disease.
+If your parent has heart disease, for example, you're at an increased risk of heart disease.
 The same is true of some mental health conditions.

-Scientists are studying how our genes interact with our environment, and possibly contribute to our mental health state.
+Scientists are studying how our genes interact with our environment and possibly contribute to our mental health state.
 Other studies look to reveal the many different genes that may contribute to increasing your risk of developing certain mental disorders.